Five Army Camps: Capital Defence Standing Army

 The Capital Defense Standing Army was a highly trained and well-equipped military force responsible for the defense of the capital city of Hanyang (modern-day Seoul) and its surrounding areas.
 The Capital Defense Standing Army was established in the late 16th century, during the reign of King Seonjo, and was made up of soldiers who were selected from the various military units throughout the kingdom and were trained in the latest military tactics and equipment.
 It was responsible for maintaining law and order in the capital city and protecting it from external threats, including invasions from foreign forces.
 It was tasked with enforcing the king's laws and regulations, as well as protecting the royal family and the officials.
 The Capital Defense Standing Army was equipped with a variety of weapons and equipment, including firearms, artillery, and fortifications.
 It was also responsible for maintaining an effective system of communication and intelligence gathering, which allowed it to respond quickly and effectively to potential threats.
 One of the key functions of the Capital Defense Standing Army was to maintain a state of readiness at all times.
 The soldiers were required to undergo regular training and drills to ensure that they were prepared to respond to any potential threats.
 They were also responsible for maintaining the fortifications and other defensive structures in and around the capital city.
 During times of war, the Capital Defense Standing Army played a key role in defending the capital city and its surrounding areas.
 It was often supplemented by other military units from throughout the kingdom, including the Escort Office, Royal Guards Command, the Command of the Northern Approaches, and the Military Training Command.

 Regional Armies

 Both the Royal Guard Command and the Capital Garrison were organized as Regional Armies (hyanggun, (향군)), receiving salaries from the state and serving for an extended period as long-term soldiers (jangbeongun, (장번군)).
 They came from various regions and stationed in Seoul to guard the capital.

 Three Military Garrisons

-The Office of Royal Genealogy and the Bureau of Records of the Royal Genealogy During the Reign of King Yeongjo.